azin-lang/website/src/md/blog/go-rewrite-start.md

-heavy lifting across Linux, macOS, and Windows: * **Automated Linting and Formatting**: Code formatting verification is strictly enforced via `gofmt` to keep the codebase pristine across all contributors. * **Static Verification**: Integrated `go vet` and test pipelines to catch syntax errors or typing mismatches instantly on every push. *
+heavy lifting across Linux, macOS, and Windows: * **Automated Linting and Formatting**: Code formatting verification is strictly enforced via
+`go fmt` to keep the codebase pristine across all contributors. * **Static Verification**: Integrated `go vet` and test pipelines to catch syntax errors or typing mismatches instantly on every push. *